Sunday, 10 September 2023

 Previous chapter

-Cargo bed
+Cargo body

-This option is to just attach the cargo beam parts F17, F26 and F27 (step 8) once the chassis is built up, leaving you to attach the remaining frame parts as per step 7 to the cargo bed.
+This option is to just attach the cargo beam parts F17, F26, and F27 (step 8) once the chassis is built up, leaving you to attach the remaining frame parts as per step 7, to the cargo bed.
 This way you can add the U- shaped shackle pins but keep the cargo bed separate.

-My kit had particularily bad seam lines on a lot of the cargo frame parts, so ensuring they are cleaned up nice and square will allow for a much better fitment.
+My kit had particularily bad seam lines on a lot of the cargo frame parts, so ensuring they are cleaned up nice and square will allow for a much better overall fitment.

 There were zero injector pin marks on any of my wooden deck parts although there is a seam line around the outside which will require clean up.
 Slighty sanding and widening the inside of all the side frame brackets will also aid a better fit when it is time to mount the cargo bed sides.
 The various wooden parts have markedly different wood grain patterns and textures and are also moulded on both sides.
 The detail of all the brackets and other fittings is excellent, and the separate latches for the drop sides are a great detail, The only omission is there are no tie down hooks for the tarpaulin.
 These are items that would benefit from adding.